 Also, the wider your legs, the sturdier your heel should be.
 A thick, chunky heel balances out heavy legs.
 A sturdy wedge or platform shoe works well.
 Avoid skinny stilettos, spike, or tiny kitten heels, which create too much contrast and exaggerate large calves.

 If there’s no way you can wear heels ( even low ones), then a d’Orsay flat or peep-toe flat is a good option.
-The open part of the shoe exposes more foot elongating your legs and taking the emphasis off heavy ankles and legs.
+The open part of the shoe exposes more foot elongating your legs and emphasizes heavy ankles and legs.

 2. Stay Away from Ankle Straps

-Any kind of strap around your ankles or ties lacing up your calves (i.e., tie up espadrilles) draws attention to these trouble spots making legs and ankles look extra large.
+Any strap around your ankles or ties lacing up your calves (i.e., tie-up espadrilles) draws attention to these trouble spots making legs and ankles look extra large.
 The best shoes are open at the ankles.
 A slingback shoe that wraps at the back of the ankle instead of in front is fine too.

 3. Pointy Toe is Perfect

 Round toe shoes make legs look shorter and heavier, while pointy toe ones visually slim and elongate.

 4. Low Vamp Helps